Get

 While the ideal scenario would be to find loving homes for every cat that finds themselves in an animal shelter or rescue, there are those that, through no fault of their own, are simply not suited to a domestic lifestyle.
 Rather than living out their days in small pens or being euthanized due to overpopulation, sanctuaries like Coastal Cats & Critters are providing a permanent home where these cats are free to spend as much or as little time in contact with other cats and humans as they please.
 The 30 active volunteers and four permanent staff are there to provide each cat with the food, healthcare, and companionship they need, round the clock, while visitors to the sanctuary are able to visit with the feline residents and provide enrichment and socialization.
 The sanctuary also helps facilitate the rehoming of around five cats per month – more during kitten season – with the decision ultimately lying with the cat in question.
 If the cat says no, they don’t have to go.

 Paisley told us about one cat in particular whose split personality has resulted in her being labelled as unsuitable for rehoming.
-Willow has been a firm favorite amongst staff and visitors, with her cheeky and affectionate antics, leading her to have been adopted twice.
+Willow has been a firm favorite amongst staff and visitors, with her cheeky and affectionate antics, leading her to be adopted twice.
 However, whenever she has gone to a new home, her ‘Dr Jekyll’ personality emerges, and her adoptive parents have reluctantly had to bring her back.
 Some cats simply aren’t suited to the housecat life!

 Welcome to Coastal Cats & Critters willow